Guadalupe, California: Economy

+Groceries can be bought at La Chiquita Market and at the historic Masatani's Market, which has been owned and operated by the Masatani family since 1922.
+There is a public library on Main Street as well as many shops, businesses and services.

 Arts and culture

 Guadalupe is a small town with a diverse culture and history.
 In addition to the Dunes Center, the town contains an art museum, the Rancho de Guadalupe Historical Society, a public library, veteran's memorial, and the Masatani Mansion.
 Nuestra Señora De Guadalupe is the main Catholic church, located on 11th Street and Obispo Street.
-There are three other Christian churches in town, as well as an old Buddhist temple.
+There are three other Christian churches in town, as well as a Buddhist temple.
 The historic building occupied by city hall and the police department used to be an elementary school.
-There is a very small historic jail building at the park near the train tracks where the water tower stands.
+There is a very small jail building at the park near the train tracks where the water tower stands.
 Every year on September 16, there is a parade on Guadalupe Street to celebrate Mexico's independence from Spain.

 Guadalupe is also home to the historic Royal Theater, which was a single-screen 510-seat movie theater, located on Highway 1.
 Built in 1939, the Royal was originally owned and managed by Japanese-American businessmen Arthur Fukuda, Jack Takeuchi, and Kiyozo Noji, who were relocated to internment camps in 1942.
 The theater was then operated under a number of owners until its closure and acquisition by the city in the 1990s.
 Since then, there have been several plans to refurbish the building in an effort to revitalize the downtown area.
 Currently, the city plans to repurpose the building as a community arts center, and to have the site registered as an historic landmark.